sebelga/gstore-node/README.md

 ```

 **Note**
-The pre('delete') hook has its scope set on the entity to be deleted. **Except** if an *Array* of ids is passed when calling Model.delete().
+The pre('delete') hook has its scope set on the entity to be deleted. **Except** when an *Array* of ids is passed when calling Model.delete().

 ```
 blogSchema.pre('delete', function(next) {
 	console.log(this.entityKey); // the datastore entity key to be deleted

-	// By default this.entityData is not present because the entity is *not* retreived
+	// By default this.entityData is not present because the entity is *not* fetched from the Datastore.
-	// You could call this.datastoreEntity() here (see the Entity section) to fetch the
+	// You can call this.datastoreEntity() here (see the Entity section) to fetch the
-	// data from the Datastore and do any other business logic before calling next() });
+	// data from the Datastore and do any other logic before calling next() });
 ```